mako-framework/docs/02_routing_and_controllers/01_routing.md

 > The cache example above is very basic and should probably not be used in a production environment.

 You can also create a filter classes instead of closures.
-The class will be instantiated through the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so you can easily inject your dependencies.
+The class will be instantiated through the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection) so you can easily inject your dependencies through the constructor.

 	namespace app\routing\filters;